 The Latest Trends

 According to Jake, roof windows and skylights are very much on-trend at the moment.
 This is because the world is moving towards more sustainable building practices, he says.
-“Designers, architects and developers are using them to maximise natural lighting and to keep buildings as eco-efficient as possible.
+“Designers, architects and developers are using them to maximise natural lighting.
+Therefore it is also used to keep buildings as eco-efficient as possible.
 Skylights and natural light are definitely on the rise in terms of residential and commercial design”.

 The Tony Sandell line of products is environmentally friendly.
-Jake says that installing a roof window or skylight into your home or workspace introduces natural light so you are not so reliant on artificial lighting.
+Jake says that installing a roof window or skylight into your home or workspace introduces natural light.
+This means you are not so reliant on artificial lighting.
 A roof window that can open allows for ventilation and fresh air.
 “The combination of natural light, ventilation and passive heat in the cooler months allows one to rely less on air-conditioners, heaters and artificial lighting.
 This makes the space eco-friendly and brings down your utility bills”.

 Experience is Key

-The roof window units are made from high-quality materials that are designed specifically for our climate and is made to withstand the harsh conditions that we have here on the tip of Africa, says Jake.
+The roof window units are made from high-quality materials.
+They are designed specifically for our climate and are made to withstand the harsh conditions that we have here on the tip of Africa, says Jake.
 “We manufacture locally and all our teams are in-house and highly trained.
-We manufacture unique mechanical flashings that require very little maintenance and each flashing has been designed for the roof covering it is going into.
+We manufacture unique mechanical flashings.
+They require very little maintenance and each flashing has been designed for the roof covering it is going into.
 30 years of experience gives you a good idea that we have done something right”.

-Further Jake adds that since lockdown, they have had to adjust and implement all sorts of new systems from the health and safety side with sign-in registers, daily staff screenings, virtual quotes and video calls.
+Further, Jake adds that since lockdown, they have had to adjust and implement all sorts of new systems.
+On the health and safety side, they have geared up with sign-in registers, daily staff screenings, virtual quotes and video calls.
 “Having been with Homemakers for over 15 years and enjoying the benefits of the Homemakers Expo and face to face marketing, we have had to adjust our marketing strategy to mostly online for the remainder of this year and we seem to be busy.
 It will be an interesting second half of the year and we will have to take it as it comes”.